Grades and study results

 Checking what diplomas look like

-You can check what all types of different diplomas look like on the ENIC Ukraine website:
+You can check what all types of Ukrainian diplomas look like on the ENIC Ukraine website:

 - Go to the overview on Higher education.

-- You can also choose the diploma you are looking for:
+- You can also select the diploma you are looking for:

 Please note: the oldest examples are at the top.
 Scroll down for the newest diplomas.